 On September 4, 2018, the Village Board requested that staff research and submit information on the status of affordable housing units currently within the Village and develop recommendations, for an inclusionary housing ordinance, to be reviewed and considered based on the City of Evanston's model.
-Staff is presenting our recommendations for an inclusionary housing ordinance and seeking Village Board input.
+On February 11, 2019, staff presented recommendations for an inclusionary housing ordinance.
+Village Board supported staff recommendation to adopt the Village's Comprehensive Plan map depicting Transit Oriented Development locations as 1⁄4 mile from each CTA/Metra station with the exception of the Austin station on both the green and blue CTA line.
+The remaining recommendations will be reviewed.